ComputeCanada/magic_castle/README.md

 **Note 1**: You will need to add the private key associated with this public key to your local authentication agent (i.e: `ssh-add`) if you use the CloudFlare DNS module.
-The DNS module use the SSH key to copy files to the login node after the cluster instances are created.
+The DNS module uses the SSH key to copy files to the login node after the cluster instances are created.

 **Note 2**: The SSH key type has to be ECDSA or RSA for some cloud providers